top of page

 It is estimated that the building was shaken to pieces around 33 AD by an earthquake.

-The Bible references this.
+The Bible refers to this.

 Maybe it is; maybe it's not.